How to Predict a Property’s Annual Cost of Maintenance

 Many of us are now spending more time at home, and many may still work from home, either part-time or full-time.
 As a result, you can expect more wear and tear on a home.

-Unfortunately, the costs of goods and services have increased, and you should consider that as you predict the annual maintenance cost.
+Unfortunately, the costs of home maintenance and contractors have increased, and you should consider that as you predict the annual maintenance cost.
 You will likely find that the availability of specific materials may impact timelines, or you may be forced to choose a different or more expensive replacement.
 Likewise, contractors are harder to find than ever before.
 This can make it challenging to complete repairs on time and under budget.
 Don’t let these changes impact your financial outlook.
 Plan and estimate your maintenance costs accordingly.

 How Belong helps homeowners plan and predict the annual cost of maintenance